whatbrownies/CambridgeFAQ/README.md

 >   - Inside: to ensure that the same person is purchasing the card.
 The Person who won the raffle will have to be the person in-line making a purchase at the register.
 > - A Micro Center employee will direct you to form a line

-Please note that the following actions will result in permanent black listing:
+Please note that the following actions may result in permanent black listing:
 > - Creating multiple entries by utilizing multiple Phone Numbers/IDs/Variation in name spelling
 > - Creating registrations for Customers not physically present
 > - Switching place with someone else if your name is drawn